JuliaLinearAlgebra/MatrixDepot.jl/doc/properties.rst

        The matrix is positive definite for some parameter values.

    eigen
-       The eigensystem of the matrix has some known results.
+       Part of the eigensystem of the matrix is explicitly known.

    sparse
       The matrix is sparse.